confluentinc/examples/replicator-schema-translation/README.md

 In addition to Confluent Replicator, the environment contains:

 * A single node source cluster containing `srcKafka1`.
 In production, at least 3 nodes are recommended.
-* A single node destination cluster containing destKafka1, in production at least 3 nodes are recommended.
+* A single node destination cluster containing `destKafka1`.
+In production, at least 3 nodes are recommended.
 * A single node Schema Registry cluster containing srcSchemaregistry, in production a master/standby configuration is recommended.
 * A single node Schema Registry cluster containing destSchemaregistry, in production a master/standby configuration is recommended.
 * A single Connect worker that will run replicator